 The Diva-Vasai Road line was built in the 1980s and was electrified with DC soon after it was opened.

 On what is now the WR, electrification was completed to Borivli in 1928 and to Virar in 1936.
 Colaba was the terminus for long distance and local trains until Bombay Central was opened in 1930, and the lines between Colaba and Churchgate were electrified but this line itself was closed at the end of 1930.
 Churchgate has been the terminus for local trains since then.

 The short stretch from Madras Beach to Tambaram was electrified at 1500 V DC in 1931.
 Apart from the EMUs on this route, long distance trains continued to run on steam from Madras Egmore.
 By 1967 the Tambaram-Villupuram section was electrified at the then standard voltage of 25 KV AC and the Beach-Tambaram section was converted to AC to enable through running up to Villupuram.

 After independence, the first steps towards electrification of ER lines out of Howrah were taken with Howrah-Bandel-Burdwan and Seoraphuli-Tarakeswar being completed by 1958.
-These too were converted to AC in the mid-60s, and all subsequent electrification in India was at 25 KV AC.
-The only exceptions were the extensions from Mankhurd to Vashi and then Panvel, Thane to Vashi and extensions, and electrification of Karjat-Khopoli in the 90s which had to match the existing DC system.
+These too were converted to AC in the mid-60s, and virtually all subsequent electrification in India was at 25 KV AC.
+The only exceptions were the extensions from Mankhurd to Vashi and then Panvel, Thane to Vashi and extensions, and electrification of Karjat-Khopoli in the 90s which had to match the existing DC system in Mumbai.